 If you’re working with a company that takes care of your website, you can talk to them about your list of changes and about responsive design.
 Responsive design simply means that your page will automatically adjust to the user’s screen size.
 You can also opt for a simpler adaptive design that only offers two sizes, like desktop/laptop size screens and mobile screens.

-Our homepage is set up so we can display different information on a full size page and a small mobile screen.
-You can set up yours anyway you like with the same or different information showing depending on screen size.
+You can set up your website anyway you like with the same or different information showing depending on screen size.

-If your website runs on an open and well supported platform like WordPress it might be enough to simply install a plug-in that will automatically optimize your website for mobile devices.
-There are plug-ins that let you easily customize your pages.
+If your website runs on an open and well-supported platform like WordPress it might be enough to simply install a plug-in that will automatically optimize your website for mobile devices.
+There are plug-ins that let you easily customize your mobile pages.
+A popular mobile plugin is WPTouch.